Bombay Dost

-Bombay Dost, India's first registered magazine for Lesbian Gay Bisexual Transgender (LGBTQ) community.
+Bombay Dost was India's first registered magazine for the Lesbian Gay Bisexual Transgender (LGBTQ) community.
 It was founded by Ashok Row Kavi in the year 1990.
-It is a gay magazine supporting gay people, to address issues faced by transgender community.
-The aim of the magazine was to mobilize the gay community and articulate the rights of gay people.
-From 1994,’ Humsafar Trust' a non-profit organization started to publish the newsletter.
-The periodicals were shut down in the year 2002 and started to republish in 2009.
+It is a magazine that supports and addresses issues faced by the queer community.
+The aim of the magazine is to mobilize the gay community and articulate the rights of gay people.
+Since 1994, the not-for-profit organisation Humsafar Trust began publishing the newsletter.
+The periodicals were shut down in the year 2002, and republished since the year 2009, and it continues to be published today.

 History and development

 Bombay Dost highlights the issues of sexuality and HIV/AIDS.
 Initially, it publishes articles focusing on gay men and MSM (men-having-sex-with-men) community to navigate the problems faced by gay people in society.
 Bombay dost is an important milestone in the history of the queer gay movement in India.
 Ashok Row Kavi and Suhail Abbasi, were the two gay men who brought out the first issue of the newsletter.
 The first issue was a 16 pages article which was a form of an instruction manual for the gay men informing them about how to manage their lives, how to live safely, how to gain confidence and how to lead their lives.
 Due to funding and logistical problems the magazine was suspended in the year 2002.
 The editors did not intend to close down the magazine but the financial problems did not let the magazine exist more.
 When it relaunched in the year 2009 the laws of India were much more hospitable and generous to the gay community.